 Personally, I think toasted, salted sunflower seeds add the most flavor to these bars, but you can use them raw or toasted; salted or unsalted, as you prefer.

-A Word About Chocolate
+About Fair Trade Chocolate

 A few years ago, the media burst forth with studies proclaiming that chocolate in its pure form is a good-for-you food.
 Chocolate’s caffeine-like components contribute to quick energy bursts, perfect for athletic and intellectual effort.